penumbra-zone/penumbra/docs/guide/src/pcli.md

 ### Please submit any feedback and bug reports

 Thank you for helping us test the Penumbra network!
-If you have any feedback, please let us know in the `#testnet-feedback` channel on our [Discord].
+If you have any feedback, please let us know in the `#testnet-feedback` channel on our [Discord](https://discord.gg/hKvkrqa3zC).
 We would love to know about bugs, crashes, confusing error messages, or any of the many other things that inevitably won't quite work yet.
 Have fun! :)